jaimeechevarria/jaimeechevarria.github.io/_posts/2018-06-25-aircraft-trajectory-optimization.md

 #### Visualization of results

-Dynamic states visualization along the trajectory are automatically generated and can also be displayed.
+Resulted dynamic states plots are automatically generated and saved in the *OutputFiles* directory.
 Roll is shown below as an example.

 <figure>
     <p align="center"><img src="/assets/img/article_images/rbar_024.png" width="80%"></p>
     <figcaption><p align="center"><b>Figure 24</b> - Roll during optimal trajectory</p></figcaption>
 </figure>

-Additionally, the optimal trajectory can be animated in FlightGear graphical engine by pressing the *Animate* button at the flight plan tab.
+Additionally, the resulted optimal trajectory can be animated in FlightGear graphical engine by pressing the *Animate* button at the flight plan tab.

 <!-- TIPS: Get the iframe code in the youtube video -> share -> embed.
 Add ?rel=0 to not show related videos on playback.
 Embed the iframe in
 iframe-container to make the video responsive to resolution.
 Embed the iframe-container into a figure with figcaption to add the figure title.